GalaxyCong/HPMDubbing/README.md

 # Dataset
 [V2C-MovieAnimation](https://github.com/chenqi008/V2C) is a multi-speaker dataset for animation movie dubbing.
 It is collected from 26 Disney cartoon movies and covers 153 diverse characters.
-The link of raw data can be found from [here](https://pan.baidu.com/s/1wbmd4HnpDsLjTn0YbwwASA), password: eewv
+The link of raw data can be found from [here](https://pan.baidu.com/s/1wbmd4HnpDsLjTn0YbwwASA), password: 3425

 In our work, we release the [V2C-MovieAnimation2.0](https://pan.baidu.com/s/1rfDE943ew4lpdi5P07KVWA), password: ectr.
 To satisfy the requirement of dubbing the specified characters, we removed redundant character faces in movie frames.
  (Please note that our video frames are sampled at 25 FPS by ffmpeg.)